DoubleSnapps/ScoutingResponse/README.md

 # ScoutingResponse
-A app we are working on for FRC 5431's marketing team!
+A app we are working on for FRC 5431's SNSteam!